CIR GROWTH 2023

 $2,500 DONATION

-goes toward research and development for a Catholic in Recovery podcast in partnership with a reputable Catholic media company
+goes toward development of a Catholic in Recovery podcast in partnership with a reputable Catholic media company

 (goal of 2)